joefg/joefg.github.io/README.md

 2. Make your change-- new post in `posts/` or otherwise.

-3. Make sure your commit also contains the built site, because there is no deno build step at present in the Actions for this repo.

-4. Rebase onto `main` and push.
+3. Rebase onto `main` and push.
+The GitHub Action should take care of the rest.

 ## Colophon